nuxeo/nuxeo-drive/DEVELOPERS.rst

 Nuxeo Drive.

-Also if you want to use your developer workstation to generate a frozen `.msi` build of the Nuxeo Drive client to be runnable on all windows platforms (both 32 and 64 bit), be careful to install both the 32 bit versions of Python and PyQt.
+Also if you want to use your developer workstation to generate a frozen `.msi` build of the Nuxeo Drive client to be runnable on all Windows platforms (both 32 and 64 bit), be careful to install both the 32 bit versions of Python and PyQt.